Scarlet White: Memory Finds You

 Single recorded in November 2015 with Jeremy Holderfield from Seventh Day Slumber, released February 2, 2016.

 The Other Side

 Released November 14, 2017.
 Recorded in Buffalo, NY at GCR Audio Recording Studio.
 The album was produced by guitarist, Dan Hall.
 The engineering team includes Justin Rose and Nathan Winter.
 Mixed by Mike Langford.
 String composition by Richie English.

 Three singles have already been released, Lost in the Smoke, One Less, and Silence.
 Lost in the Smoke hit top 30 on Neilsen BDS Christian Rock Charts and spent several weeks there, peaking in the top 20.
 The third single, Silence, reached number 7 on Neilsen BDS Christian Rock Charts.
 It has also been in the top 10 for 10 weeks.

 Death of Spencer Minor

-On Sunday, July 28th, 2019, Spencer Minor was involved in a motorcycle accident on US 131 in St. Joseph County, Michigan.
+On Sunday, July 28, 2019, Spencer Minor was involved in a motorcycle accident on US 131 in St. Joseph County, Michigan.
 He was non responsive to resuscitation being given by firefighters and was announced deceased on scene.

-Who They've Shared the Stage With

-Scarlet White has played with Thousand Foot Krutch, We as Human, Lacey Sturm, Red Jumpsuit Apparatus, Fireflight, Shonlock, We are Leo, Random Hero, Attaboy, Seventh Day Slumber, Disciple, Decyfer Down, Project 86, Children 18:3 and Saving Abel among others.

-Musical style

-Scarlet White's music can best be described as heavy post-grunge melodic rock, with meaningful lyrics, solid instrumentation, and a passionate honesty.
-Their sound has been described by New Release Tuesday's album reviewer "IronJedi" as having a huskiness to it like that of Demon Hunter.
-He also added fans of Skillet, Red, and We as Human, would also be interested in Scarlet White.